abnormalhare/DecompHackingTutorial/EXTRA/faq.md

 > Q: I can't see my model anymore!

-A: In the top right, probably under `File`, there are to dropdowns with images.
+A: In the top left, probably under `File`, there are to dropdowns with images.
 Select the first one (Editor Type) -> `3D Viewport`